 INC Magazine named FDLIC one of the 500 fastest-growing (#487), privately-held companies with 783% growth over a five-year period.

 With a vision for growth and expansion opportunities, FDLIC broke ground on a new building located at 6550 Directors Parkway in Abilene, TX.
-FDLIC had 36 employees were are looking forward to a little bit of elbow room at the new facility.
-FDLIC’s holding company, Directors Investment Group, Inc. (DIG), was created, and Directors Succession Planning (DSP) launched.
+FDLIC had 36 employees and were looking forward to a little bit of elbow room at the new facility.
+FDLIC’s holding company, Directors Investment Group, Inc. (DIG), was created, and Directors Succession Planning (DSP) was launched.

 FDLIC and AFSI moved into the new 37,500-square-foot building, and with ample room to expand, there were new opportunities for growth and development.
-A. M. Best Company granted FDLIC its first rating at B+ (Very Good).
+AM Best Company granted FDLIC its first rating at B+ (Very Good).

 AFSI was sold to Batesville Casket Company.